 Tip #2: Provide full and accurate financial information in a timely manner.

 When you begin the divorce process, you will find that the beginning stage is all about gathering information on your marital assets, debts, and property.
-Having all this information organized and ready for mediation will help make your attorney much more efficient at providing you with the proper guidance to protect your rights.
+Having all this information organized and ready for mediation will help make your attorney be much more efficient at providing you with the proper guidance to protect your rights.

 Tip #3: Use your attorney for protection.